alttch/eva3/xc/drivers/phi/phi_devel.rst

 **data** a dict with name/value pairs, where name is SNMP numeric OID without a first dot, and value is always a string.
 Check if this trap belongs to your device and perform the required actions.
-Don't worry about the timeout (except about the actual reaction time on a trap event) because every method is being executed in the own thread.
+Don't worry about the timeout (except for the actual reaction time on a trap event) because every method is being executed in its own thread.

 EVA traphandler doesn't care about the method return value and you must process all the errors by yourself.